 Every Christian longs for a better and more intimate prayer life.
-And one of the most effective ways to grow …Buy this book >
+And one of the most effective ways to pray …Buy this book >

 Q: Although I support my church, I find myself giving more to other organizations and individuals.